 The emergence of the set of all events would necessitate the existence of a being that brought this set into existence.
 Let’s call this being “the creator”, because the proposed being brings things into existence, and that is all what we mean by “create”.

 The creator that would bring the set of all events into existence, would either be:

 The creator cannot be emergent.
 For if the creator were an event, then the creator would have been part of the set of all events.
 Entailing the creator’s bringing itself into existence, which is clearly impossible.

 Necessarily then, if the set of all events is emergent, then it was brought into existence by a creator that is not part of it.
-In other words, it was brought into existence by a beginningless creator.
+And a creator that is not an event, is a beginningless creator.

 Premise 2: The set of all events is emergent

-The set of all events is emergent, because it is impossible for an infinite number of past events to have emerged into existence in the past.
-To claim that the past consists of an infinite number of events, is to claim that an infinite number of events were concluded.
-This is impossible because “infinite” is equivalent to endlessness, while “concluded” is equivalent to coming to an end.
+The set of all events is emergent, because it is impossible for an infinite number of events to have emerged into existence in the past.
+To claim that the past consists of an infinite number of events, is to claim that an infinite sequence of events was concluded.
+This is impossible because “infinite” implies endlessness, while “concluded” implies coming to an end.
 Thus, to say that an infinity concluded is equivalent to saying that an endlessness came to an end.
 This is contradictory, and is therefore impossible.